-Department of Languages, Literatures and Cultures offers a medial and a minor in Italian.
+The Department of Languages, Literatures and Cultures offers a Medial and a Minor in Italian.
 Depending on your Plan, you will expand your language skills and be introduced to the main concepts of Italian culture and literature.

 Knowledge of Italian is very important in today’s world.
 Italy is one of the top economies in the world, and many employers are seeking people who speak both Italian and English.
 Knowing Italian is greatly beneficial in several career fields.
-Italy is a world leader in the culinary arts, interior design, fashion, robotics, shipbuilding- just to name a few!
-Italian can be tremendously beneficial- especially in music, art, and classical studies- and complementary with many of the Major Plans offered at Queen's.
+Italy is a world leader in the culinary arts, interior design, fashion, robotics, shipbuilding - just to name a few!
+Italian can be tremendously beneficial - especially in music, art, and classical studies - and complementary with many of the Major Plans offered at Queen's.

 The ITLN Joint Honours (formerly referred to as a Medial) is currently under academic review.
-No students will be admitted in the Plan in 2017-18.
+No students will be admitted in the Plan in 2017-18 and after.

 Consists of 30.0 units as described below.
 The Plan, in combination with a Major Plan in another subject, and with sufficient electives, will lead to an Honours Bachelors Degree.